Self-Hosting Adventures

 Note-Taking

 As Syncthing is already in use, I use plain text or markdown files to take notes, which are then shared across all devices.
-On my smartphone, I use the app Markor, while any text editor suffices on my desktop computer.
+On my smartphone, I use the app Markor to edit my notes.
+On my desktop computer, I use Kate for editing.

 Backups

 Borg is a great tool for backups.
-I use it via borgmatic, which allows me to create configuration files for different backup types, which are then stored both locally and on a Hetzner Storage Box (I am not affiliated with them, but I like their service).
-Because the borg backups are encrypted, storing the backup “in the cloud” is acceptable to me.
+I use it via borgmatic, which allows me to create configuration files for different backup types, which are then stored both locally and on a Hetzner Storage Box (proprietary; I am not affiliated with them, but I like their service).
+Because the Borg backups are encrypted, storing the backup “in the cloud” is acceptable to me.